denten-books/plain-text/main.md

 [^ln11-quran]: I go into detail here because textual self-identity will become a topic of exposition in subsequent chapters.

-## 1.2 Word Processing
+## 1.2 Text, Interface, Encoding: WYSINWYAG (What You See Is Not What You Always Get)

 ### 1.2.1 Introduction
-What happened to our writing implements?
-First came the typewriter and philosophers thought it would ruin humanity.
-Then, with the computer, software engineers thought they saw a glimpse of textuality capable of transcendence.
-Then came Microsoft Word.
-And worse yet, the box: the ubiquitous internet browser text box that just does very little.
-Ctrl-Copy, Cntrl-Paste.

-Containing an argument for text as an interface between human and machine.
-History of combinatorial languages and logic.
-Isomorphism.
-Search.
-Protocol - interface.
-What you see is what you get.
-What you see is not what you get.
-Argument for text.
-Desktop publishing.
-Stream vs. Object containers.

-What is a well-formed thought?
-Is being able to communicate one's reasoning clearly an integral part of clear reasoning?
-Can one think well, but write poorly?
-Or does thinking well in a sense also mean writing well?
-I don't mean to ask these questions to start an argument about cognition or rhetoric.
-Rather, I would appeal to the intuitive sense of connection between the written and the mental worlds and to simply note the natural correspondence between the two.
-There is a bit of magic in that correspondence—the kind of magic that becomes transparent (and disappears from view) through acclimation.
-Here is a simple to-do list from my partner.
-For some moments after reading it, her will has become my command.
-My arms and legs move under the spell of her bidding.
-For her part, she has ensured that the list reflects what she wants me to do.
-That is, it reflects what she wants.
-And in her absence, the to-do list did represent her volition accurately.
-I read it as a testament to her will; I was able to internalize the instructions; and then I acted on their behalf.
-We may say that the to-do list was used to synchronize an aspect of our mental lives.
-It was an interface of sorts, which has allowed us to bridge two separate mental worlds, mediated by a piece of paper.
-And yet how quickly we discard it!
-The interface itself is perhaps too thin and transparent to hold our (critical) attention.

-An interface is literally a point of contact.
-The elevator button, for example, is a quintessential interface between you and the mechanism of the elevator.
-The button allows the will of the operator to become one with the action of the machine.
-It is an interface designed to accept human input.
-But, from the elevator's point of view, the human finger is the interface to the human.
-In the combined operation of human and elevator it is thus difficult to pinpoint the exact physical boundaries of the contact.
-The interface is paper-thin, we may say—it happens when a thing slides into the other, and for a moment both become one: a shared physiology and a shared intentional apparatus.
-We could say that our to-do list is a point of contact between two people.
-But before being that, it was a point of contact between a person, a piece of paper, and writing.
-For the purposes of this dissertation, a literary interface is a specialized point of contact between the mental, the symbolic, and the technological modes of being.

-Let's examine the piece of paper more closely.
-A literary interface is first and foremost mediated by language.
-But language alone is not enough to constitute even a simple to-do list.
-We must also have writing—a way to record language for later recall or further dissemination.
-The to-do list also requires a pen and a piece of paper or any transferrable storage medium.
-I therefore insist on "literary" and not merely "textual" or "linguistic" interfaces, because my concern here is not with any individual text or utterance, but already with a system of such recorded texts or utterances—a physical, artifactual system, which encompasses a range of possible activities.
-These may include the ability to read and to write, but also to select, highlight, underline, format, annotate, review, redact, skim, commit to memory, store, archive, retrieve, search, borrow, lend, tag, comment, ruffle through the pages, digest, process (as in word processing), type, scribble, click, zoom, drag, drop, cut, and paste.
-It is this system as a whole that I propose to designate as "literary" (and this in contrary to some more specialized definitions of the same).

-A literary interface is secondly an artifact of mental (cognitive) activity.
-To my mind, a text, like the to-do list for example, is always a privileged symbolic representation.
-I say this because I think it, and because what I write can be said to represent the state of my mind.
-Or at least I want it to represent accurately the state of my mind.
-Even if I wanted to deceive you as to the state of my mind, the deception would at least represent my desire to deceive (we will deal with truly un-intentional texts also in the scope of the dissertation).
-A text is a snapshot of sorts, which captures a fleeting moment from the stream of private, internal, and generally invisible mental events in the shape of a symbolic (representational), but nevertheless tangible, material, externalized and therefore visible artifacts.
-By contrast, spoken language is never fully externalized.
-At the exact moment of utterance my speech is still a part of my body.
-It is inside of me literally: on its way out, but still inside, near the tongue and the palate, still contained within my larynx.
-But in typing these words (rather than merely speaking them) I intend to spend much effort to enforce the congruity between what I think and what you read, asynchronously, through the intermediacy of language, text, and word-processing software (in my case).
-That intermediacy between the mental and the written is a part of the interface, in a way that the "interface between science and the humanities" may signify a common boundary between two distinct disciplines.
-The literary interface is privileged not just because it encodes an aspect of one's mental world, but because in the moment of contact, it is an aspect of that mental world.
-And for that moment, it is as dear to me as a toe or a finger, or perhaps as a dream or a recollection.

-And finally, a literary interface is a material artifact.
-By this I mean that something like a pen, paper, a computer screen, or a keyboard is involved in the practice of using literary interfaces.
-Just like an elevator button, literary interfaces are physical objects.
-They come into being through usage, and make no sense as discrete objects, as in the case of the elevator control panel removed from the passenger and the mechanism of the elevator.
-Or rather, I should say that elevator buttons make no sense removed from the action of pressing buttons and transporting things and people between floors.
-An interface is a kind of a verbalized noun—its understanding must come not just in the examining the artifact, but in examining the artifact in action.
-Only in action can we observe the momentary unity between the literary, the cognitive, and the artifactual.

-### 1.2.2 WYSINWYG (What You See Is Not What You Get)
+### 1.2.2 Message

 The computer emerged from an amalgam of automated devices, chief among them the typewriter and the calculator.
 In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (a-machine) capable of transposing the problem of calculability into "effective calculability."
 Where all previous typewriters and calculators were special-purpose mechanisms, engineered to aid in a specific task, the configuration state of the a-machine was determined instead by symbols scanned into the machine from a paper ribbon.
 In imagining the universal calculator, Turing borrowed from the physical design of a typewriter.
 Although Turing's original article did not include any drawings, he describes the a-machine in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
 If Turing were to file a US-based patent for his device (rather than describing it in the abstract only) he would have to cite prior art in the mechanisms like the "Numeral adding or subtracting attachment for type-writing machines" (US517735, filed in 1893 and issued in 1894), "Combined Type-Writing and Computing Machine" (US990238, 1896-1897), "Computing Attachment for Typewriters" (US1162730, 1908-1915), "Computing Mechanism" (US1105170, 1908-1914), and "Combined Type-Writing and Adding Machine" (US1244398, 1910-1917) among others.
 Turing's innovation over all of these devices lies in the self-reprogramming capabilities of the a-machine.
 But by the 1930s, a number of lesser mechanisms already existed on the mass market that anticipate functional elements of Turing's design.
 The material history of the Turing machine lies in the wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters manufactured by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).

 Viewed from the history of writing machines, the next major development of modern computing after the typewriter was automated telegraphy.
-A number of inventions at the end of the 19th century pertained to "circuit-controlling devices controlled by a traveling perforated strip or tape."[^ln11-perforated] Prior to perforated tape, the transmission of a message by telegraph required the presence of an operator.
-Typewriters and telegraphs relied on a human as an interface between paper and mechanism.
-The transcription of text onto paper required the real-time presence of a typist.
-The perforated tape decouples the human from the machine, allowing for the automation of the device.
-A flood of inventions appearing in the first few decades of the 20th century capitalize on such decoupling.
-These include machines for tape-controlled telegraphic transmission (US794242, 1905-1905; US1187035, 1911-1916), tape-controlled printing (US985402, 1908-1911), printing telegraphs (US1721952, 1928-1929), and remote broadcast programming or radio and television content (US1974062, 1932-1934).
-"The object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages; which is adapted to utilize a single wire between two or more tion and automatically typewritten in page form ready for delivery to the addressee.
+A number of inventions at the end of the 19th century pertained to "circuit-controlling devices controlled by a traveling perforated strip or tape."[^ln12-perforated] Prior to perforated tape, the transmission of a message by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, to lever-operated circuit.
+Typewriters and telegraphs relied on a human as an interface.
+The transcription of text into signal, and back onto paper required the real-time presence of human encoders and a decoders.
+The perforated tape decoupled the human from the machine, allowing for the automation of the device.[^ln12-decouple] A flood of inventions appeared at the turn of the 20th century to capitalize on such decoupling.
+These include machines for tape-controlled telegraphic transmission (US158156, 1874-1874; US794242, 1905-1905; US1187035, 1911-1916), tape-controlled printing (US985402, 1908-1911), printing telegraphs (US1721952, 1928-1929), and remote broadcast programming or radio and television content (US1974062, 1932-1934; US2031074, 1931-1936).

+### Control
+With the invention of punch cards and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium--bumps and holes--used to modulate electrical current.
+In the transmission of a recorded message, the message itself plays the role of a controlling mechanism, aiding in the mechanical movement of the transmission apparatus.
+For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical state of the machine.
+Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also the message.
+The device simply converts mechanical states into signal (printed, audible, or otherwise).
+The logical conclusion of this idea is the controller (US1165663, 1911-1915).

-[^ln11-perforated]: From US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893].
+[^ln12-perforated]: From US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893].
+The initial idea of using perforated tape to "drive" the circuit came from US158156, by Charles Wheatstone in 1874.

+[^ln12-decouple]: In 1911, two inventors working on the telegraph write, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages; which is adapted to utilize a single wire between two or more stations and automatically typewritten in page form ready for delivery to the addressee [@bumstead1916]."

+Hyman Eli Goldberg
 Friden FlexoWriter separates key strokes. > IBM MT/ST.

 Further separation.
 On benefits of computer-aided document preparation.
 "The style or format of the document can be decoupled from its content; the only format control information that need be embedded is that describing textual categories and boundaries, such as titles, section headings, paragraphs, and the like [@kernighan1078, 2116]

+[^ln11-kittler]: "Media determine our situation [@kittler1999, xxxix]."

+### Encoding
+Baudot code.

 Plain text.
 Fancy text.
 TROFF.
 Processed text.
 Instructions for the style of paragraphs, footnotes, header, footer.